smoke74/Getting-Farthest-Bot/README.md

 I recommend to use getting farthest bot and not getting farther bot because getting farther bot is harder to set up and can be used by anyone who has access to it to deafen anyone else on the server, however it can send messages while getting farthest bot cannot (for now).

-Setting up and using getting farthest bot: (does not actually require a bot)
+Setting up and using getting farthest bot:

 after unzipping GettingFarthestBot.rar, just run gettingFarBotGUI.exe, then choose your getting far % (after doing it once it will remember it everytime you run getting farthest bot), press "update settings" and then click on "open server".